KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-GoogleSheets by ryan-d-williams](https://github.com/ryan-d-williams/MMM-GoogleSheets)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-GoogleSheets.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-GoogleTasks by jayked](https://github.com/jayked/MMM-GoogleTasks)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-GoogleTasks by themox](https://github.com/themox/MMM-GoogleTasks)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-GoogleTrafficTimes by pjestico](https://github.com/pjestico/MMM-GoogleTrafficTimes)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.

 ## [MMM-GoogleTrafficTimes by Jacopo1891](https://github.com/Jacopo1891/MMM-GoogleTrafficTimes)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.

 ## [MMM-GoogleTTS by MMRIZE](https://github.com/MMRIZE/MMM-GoogleTTS)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - I - No image found.
+3. Issue: No image found.
 4. Deprecated: Found 'electron-rebuild' in file `README.md`: Replace it with `@electron/rebuild`

 ## [MMM-GPIO-Notifications by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-GPIO-Notifications)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `MMM-GPIO-Notifications.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `HC-SR501-GPIO4-README-DE.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.